wehlutyk/thesis/content/2-brainscopypaste-2-protocol.md

 manual observation of a random subset of 100 substitutions shows that, compared to the word it replaces, the new word often achieves a similar meaning in the context of its sentence while still slightly changing the implications or the attitude expressed by the author.^[
 However, the substituted and substituting words are not so often direct synonyms: only a third of all substitutions travel less than 3 hops on the hyponym-hypernym network defined by WordNet (direct synonyms count as 0 hops on this network), meaning that at least two thirds involve non-synonyms.
-A similar phenomenon is observed on the FA network, where about 104 clusters have substitutions traveling only 1 hop, 110 traveling 2 hops, 137 traveling 3, 72 traveling 4, and 13 traveling 5.
+A similar phenomenon is observed on the FA network, where about 104 clusters have substitutions traveling only 1 hop, 110 travelling 2 hops, 137 travelling 3, 72 travelling 4, and 13 travelling 5.
 ]
 The following examples illustrate this phenomenon: